We make the impossible, possible and ensure that miracles happen in five minutes.

 Do I have to bring my own guns?

-It’s not necessary, La Nava offers a wide range of over-and-under guns, with 12, 20 and 28 calibers that you can easily borrow during your stay.
+It´s not necessary, La Nava offers a wide range of over-and-under and side-by-side guns, in 12, 20, and 28 gauge, that you can easily borrow during your stay.

 Do I have to bring cartridges?